Upper bounds on Renormalized Volume for Schottky groups: Preliminary results

-\begin{proof} Let us first prove the result assuming that $\gamma$ is a geodesic polygon with $m$ vertices.
+\begin{proof} Let us first prove the analogous result for the case when $\gamma$ is a geodesic polygon with $m$ vertices.
 Take a disk $D$ triangulated by geodesic triangles with vertices in the vertex set of $\gamma$.
-Such disk $D$ can be constructed by taking $C_\gamma$, the convex hull of $\gamma$, and then making $D$ as one of the components of $\partial C_\gamma \setminus \gamma$.
+It is easy to see that such disk $D$ exists, as one could for instance considering $d$ to be one of the components of $\partial C_\gamma \setminus \gamma$, where $C_\gamma$ is the convex hull of $\gamma$.
 Note that $D$ (probably after some triangular subdivision) is a geodesic triangulation $T$ consisting on $m-2$ triangles.

 Given that the area of a hyperbolic triangle is $\pi-(\text{sum of its interior angles})$, then the area of $D$ is equal to $\pi(m-2) - (\text{sum of all interior angles of }T)$.
 Now, by angle triangular inequality, if $v$ is a vertex of $\gamma$, then $(\text{sum of angles of }T\text{ around }v) \geq (\text{interior angle of } \gamma \text{ at }v)$.
 Then we have